 Higher normal schools were, for all practical purposes, teaching colleges.
 A graduate would commit to work as an elementary school educator, anywhere from 2-5 years after, somewhere in Japan.
 Much of their student tuition (including dormitory room, board, textbooks and clothing) had been paid for with State funding.

-The Tokyo school was founded c.
-1874, one of the very earliest education reforms proclaimed by the Meiji government after the Restoration.
 Six years of education were compulsory (in 1904, only 34 US states had a compulsory education requirement to the 6th grade).
 Promising compulsory school graduates were then offered additional matriculation streams, by the State, at higher normal schools and universities in exchange for public service.

 The original campus was destroyed in the Great Kantō earthquake (1923).
 In December 1932, a new campus was established at its present location in Tokyo’s Bunkyo ward.
 After World War II and the post-war education reformations, the Tokyo Girls Higher Normal School became Ochanomizu University, one of only two national women’s universities in Japan.